ericburger/crossbardocs/pages/docs/Browser-Support.md

 **Older protocol versions**

-Some older browsers support non-final versions of WebSockets.
+Some older browsers support non-final versions of WebSocket.
 To enable support for these versions in Crossbar.io, 'Allow Hixie-76' and/or 'Allow Hybi-10+' need to be enabled under WebSocket options.

 **Adding WebSocket support**